Timeline

 1910s.

 1912 – J F Madan and the Elphinstone Bioscope Company films and then exhibits at the Delhi Durbar.
-J F is given the command of a bioscope show outside Government House, watched by the royal family
+J F is given the command of a bioscope show outside Government House, watched by King George V and Queen Mary.
+This makes the front page of the Illustrated London News.

 1912 – J F Madan funds the construction of a residential building for priests attached to the Fire Temple in Kolkata as well as items for the temple itself.